Last modified: Aug 13, 2024

 Carbid Brakes

-Carbid brakes are a type of high-performance brake that is used in some EVs.
+Carbid brakes are a type of high-performance brake used in some EVs.
 They are made of a composite material that includes carbon fibers and silicon carbide.
-This material has a high resistance to heat and wear, which makes it ideal for use in high-performance applications.
+This material has a high resistance to heat and wear, making it ideal for high-performance applications.

 Carbid disc brake